-Section 5. a.
-If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave.

-b.
-Effective with the beginning of the 2017 leave calendar year, a temporary employee shall be permitted, upon request, to use up to a full shift of accrued annual leave on a holiday that the temporary employee is not scheduled to work provided the use of accrued annual leave does not result in the employee receiving more than 37.5/40.0 hours in a work week.
+- Section 5. a.
+If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave. - b.
+A temporary employee shall be permitted, upon request, to use up to a full shift of accrued annual leave on a holiday that the temporary employee is not scheduled to work provided the use of accrued annual leave does not result in the employee receiving more than 37.5/40.0 hours in a work week. - Section 6.

-Section 6.
 Employees who become ill during their vacation will not be charged annual leave for the period of illness provided satisfactory proof of such illness is furnished to the Employer upon return to work.